Automattic/WP-Job-Manager/readme.txt

 = How can I be notified of new jobs via email? =
 If you wish to be notified of new postings on your site you can use a plugin such as [Post Status Notifier](http://wordpress.org/plugins/post-status-notifier-lite/).

-= What langauge files are available? =
+= What language files are available? =
 You can view (and contribute) translations via the [Transifex project here](https://www.transifex.com/projects/p/wp-job-manager/).

 == Screenshots ==